Nobel Peace Prize given to Japanese organization Nihon Hidankyo for its work against nuclear weapons

 The Nobel season ends Monday with the announcement of the winner of the economics prize, formally known as the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel.

+This version corrects the name of Nihon Hidankyo’s Hiroshima branch chairperson to Toshiyuki Mimaki, not Tomoyuki Mimaki.

 Corder reported from The Hague, Netherlands, and Becatoros from Athens, Greece.
-Mari Yamaguchi in Tokyo, Lori Hinnant in Paris and Vanessa Gera in Warsaw, Poland, contributed.
+Mari Yamaguchi in Tokyo, Philipp Jenne in Vienna, Lori Hinnant in Paris and Vanessa Gera in Warsaw, Poland, contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.